herrera-ignacio/oopnotes/README.md

 Does so by turning into separate lexical tokens (_lexing_) and then interpreting sequences of said tokens (_parsing_).

 [--> Reference <--](http://www.blackwasp.co.uk/Interpreter.aspx)

+Give the ability to nonbeginner users and domain experts to use a simple language, to get more productive in doing what they need to do with the application.

+We usually want to create a __domain-specific language (DSL)__.

+Internal DSLs are built on top of a host programming language.
+Its advantages are that we don't have to worry about creating, compiling, and parsing grammar because these are already taken care of by the host language.
+The disadvantage is that we are constrained by the features of the host language.

+External DSLs do not depend on host languages.
+The creator of the DSL can decide all its aspects (grammar, syntax, and so forth), but they are also responsbile for creating a parser and compiler for it.

+The interpreter pattern is related only to internal DSLs.

+Interpretr does not address parsing at all.
+It assumes that we already have the parsed data in some convenient form.
+This can be an __abstract syntax tree (AST)__ or any other handy data structure.

  #### Motivation

 * Textual input needs to be processed
 * Programming languages compilers, interpretes, IDES, HTML and XML, Regexp...
 * Turning strings into OOP based structures in a complicated process

+ #### Use Cases

+* Offer a simple langauge to domain experts and advanced users
+* Offer right programming abstractions to make them productive
+* Offer a language that hides the peculiarities of the host language and offers a more human-redeable syntax

 ---